sillageeee/espzao/README.md

 	end)
 end)

--- Adicionar ESP a jogadores já conectados for _, player in pairs(Players:GetPlayers()) do
+-- Adicionar ESP a jogadores existentes for _, player in pairs(Players:GetPlayers()) do
 	if player ~= LocalPlayer then
 		createESP(player)